 Even though the job is relatively straight-forward—keep water out of the ear canal—the solutions vary greatly in effect and cost.
 Here are the different kinds of swimmers earplugs:

 Custom plastic earplugs.
 Although these were by far the most expensive pair of earplugs I’ve ever used, they were also the very worst at actually keeping water out of my ear.

 They fit great, but not tightly enough against my ear to keep water out.
 Easily the most expensive option.
 (Sorry mom and dad.)

 Foam earplugs.
-Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-born activities.
+Foam earplugs, while super cheap (they are the ones that look like little foam fingertips), they are not very useful for water-borne activities.